HAN-Siyu/LION/README.md

 To cite LION in publications, please use:

-Siyu Han, Xiao Yang, Hang Sun, Yang Hu, Qi Zhang, Cheng Peng, Wensi Fang, Ying Li.
-LION: an integrated R package for effective ncRNA-protein interaction prediction. (submitted)
+Han, Siyu, et al. "LION: an integrated R package for effective prediction of ncRNA–protein interaction."
+Briefings in Bioinformatics 23.6 (2022): bbac420.

 The authors would be glad to hear how LION is used in your study.
 You are kindly encouraged to notify us (siyu.han@tum.de) about any work you publish!